Entanglement-Based Artificial Topology: Neighboring Remote Network Nodes: NEIGHBORING REMOTE NODES

 Furthermore, from Prop.~\ref{prop:01} two further results follow.

-\begin{cor*}[\textbf{Role Delegation Type I}] Starting from a binary star graph state $\ket{S_{n_1,n_2}}$ shared between $n=n_1+n_2$ nodes belonging to two different QLANs, a $n_i$-star graph state $\ket{S_{n_i}}$ (with $i=1,2$) centered at one QLAN client node and connecting all the remaining $(n_i-2)$-clients of the same QLAN and the super-node of the other QLAN can be obtained. \begin{proof} Please refer to App.~\ref{app:03}. \end{proof} \end{cor*}
+\begin{cor*}[\textbf{Role Delegation Type I}] Starting from a binary star graph state $\ket{S_{n_1,n_2}}$ shared between $n=n_1+n_2$ nodes belonging to two different QLANs, a $n_i$-star graph state $\ket{S_{n_i}}$ (with $i=1,2$) centered at one QLAN client node and connecting all the remaining $(n_i-2)$-clients of the same QLAN and the super-node of the other QLAN can be obtained. \begin{IEEEproof} Please refer to App.~\ref{app:03} for more details. \end{IEEEproof} \end{cor*}

 The result of Cor.~\ref{cor:01} is represented in Fig.~\ref{fig:06-b} with the client node $\ddot{v}^2_i$ being the center of the star graph.
-By looking at both Fig.~\ref{fig:06-a} and Fig.~\ref{fig:06-b} it is evident that -- differently from the ``hierarchical peer-to-peer'' artificial topology exhibiting $\frac{n_i(n_i-1)}{2}$ artificial links -- the ``role delegation'' artificial topology provides less degrees of freedom in selecting the identities of the nodes that can proactively extract the ultimate artificial link.
+By looking at both Fig.~\ref{fig:06-a} and Fig.~\ref{fig:06-b} it is evident that -- differently from the ``hierarchical peer-to-peer'' artificial topology exhibiting $\frac{n_i(n_i-1)}{2}$ artificial links -- the ``role delegation'' artificial topology provides less freedom for selecting the identities of the nodes that can proactively extract the ultimate artificial link.
 However, this is not less advantageous as the star graph comes in handy whenever the traffic pattern likely involves a specific client node $\ddot{v}^2_i$, which may equally need to communicate with clients belonging to its QLANs or need a link outside its QLAN.
 Due to the particular structure of this artificial topology -- having one client as center of the star graph instead of the super-node -- we were induced to label this topology as ``role delegation'' topology of type I. Indeed, a different type of role delegation topology, named type II, is introduced in Cors.~\ref{cor:03} and \ref{cor:04}.

 Another remarkable corollary of Prop.~\ref{prop:02} is the possibility of building the so-called ``\textit{clients hand-over}'' artificial topology between two QLANs, as detailed in the following corollary.